bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 date: "2017-10-15"
 ---

+Deploying a Bottender server is as easy as deploying a regular Node server.

-In this section, two fast and simple ways of deployment are introduced.
-You can deploy on
+In this section, following fast and simple ways of deployment are introduced:

 * [Now](https://zeit.co/now)
 * [Heroku](https://www.heroku.com/home)